Britain disappointed at U.S. tariff plans: PM Johnson spokesman

-LONDON, Oct 3 (Reuters) - Britain is disappointed by U.S. government’s plans to slap tariffs on European-made Airbus planes and duties on Scotch whiskies, Prime Minister Boris Johnson’s spokesman said.
+LONDON (Reuters) - Britain is disappointed by U.S. government’s plans to slap tariffs on European-made Airbus (AIR.PA) planes and duties on Scotch whiskies, Prime Minister Boris Johnson’s spokesman said.

 The United States said it would impose the tariffs as punishment for illegal EU aircraft subsidies.